steveicarus/iverilog/vvp/README.txt

 The <args>... is a comma (",") separated list of arguments.
 These are made available to the VPI code as vpi handles.

+The plain %vpi_call will fail with an error message if a system function is called as a task.
+The /w suffix version will display a warning message if a system function is called as a task and will ignore any value that the function tries to return.
+The /i suffix version silently ignores any value returned by a system function called as a task.

 * The &A<> argument